tiominpara12114/music1990s/README.md

-Latin music experienced a surge in popularity in the 1990s, with artists like Ricky Martin, Shakira, and Selena crossing over to the mainstream market.
+Ed Sheeran's album "÷" (Divide), released in 2017, dominated the charts with singles like "Shape of You," "Castle on the Hill," and "Perfect."